 Access for All

 Come into the Visitor Information Centre and ask our staff for tips on where to discover the best museums and galleries or the most interesting places to eat out.
-Our staff are used to catering for visitors with mobility and access needs and will direct you to the most appropriate (and interesting) options.
+Our staff are used to catering for visitors with mobility and access needs and will direct you to the most appropriate options.

 Bath has a Shopmobility service available to all visitors where you can hire electric scooters, powered wheelchairs (£1/hour) or manual chairs (50p/hour).

+A range of accessible accommodation is available, use the filter function or look out on our listings for the Accessible or Wheelchair Accessible symbols.
 Many accommodation providers will allow guide dogs and give full details on key points for visitors with access needs.

 Here are some of our accommodation suggestions for booking an accessible stay:

 - Hilton Bath City